terraform-aws-modules/terraform-aws-eks/README.md

 ## Important note

+The `cluster_version` is the required variable.
+Kubernetes is evolving a lot, and each major version includes new features, fixes, or changes.

+**Always check [Kubernetes Release Notes](https://kubernetes.io/docs/setup/release/notes/) before updating the major version.**

-The default `cluster_version`is now 1.16.
-Kubernetes 1.16 includes a number of deprecated API removals, and you need to ensure your applications and add ons are updated, or workloads could fail after the upgrade is complete.
-For more information on the API removals, see the [Kubernetes blog post](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/).
-For action you may need to take before upgrading, see the steps in the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#1-16-prequisites).
+You also need to ensure your applications and add ons are updated, or workloads could fail after the upgrade is complete.
+For action, you may need to take before upgrading, see the steps in the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).

-Please set explicitly your `cluster_version` to an older EKS version until your workloads are ready for Kubernetes 1.16.
+An example of harming update was the removal of several commonly used, but deprecated  APIs, in Kubernetes 1.16.
+More information on the API removals, see the [Kubernetes blog post](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/).

 ## Usage example